h2oai/driverlessai-recipes/air-gapped_installations/README.md

 This guide walks you through the installation process of Custom Recipes in an air-gapped environment.

 ## Prerequisite
-- Two DAI installations are required: one on an **Air-Gapped Machine** and the other on an **Internet-Facing Machine**.
+- Two H2O Driverless AI (DAI) installations are required: one on an **Air-Gapped Machine** and the other on an **Internet-Facing Machine**.
 These terms will be used throughout the document for clarity.
-- First, install DAI on the air-gapped machine (a machine isolated from the Internet).
-DAI can be installed using any available package type (e.g., TAR SH, Docker, DEB).
+- First, install H2O Driverless AI on the air-gapped machine (a machine isolated from the Internet).
+Driverless AI can be installed using any available package type (e.g., TAR SH, Docker, DEB).
 You can download the installation packages from [H2O.ai Downloads](https://h2o.ai/resources/download/).
-- On the Internet-facing machine, clone the repository and check out the appropriate branch for your DAI `VERSION`:
+- On the Internet-facing machine, clone the repository and check out the appropriate branch for your Driverless AI `VERSION`:
   ```
   git clone https://github.com/h2oai/driverlessai-recipes.git
   cd driverlessai-recipes